aws-amplify/docs/docs/cli/start/workflows.md

 - Generate the project metadata files, with the outputs of the above-selected plugin(s)
 - Creates a cloud project in the [AWS Amplify Console](https://console.aws.amazon.com/amplify) to view and manage resources for all backend environments.

+The `init` command can determine defaults for the project based on the contents of the directory.
+To accept the defaults offered, answer yes to:

+`Initialize the project with the above configuration?`

 ## Clone sample Amplify project

 To clone a sample amplify fullstack project, execute the following command inside an empty directory: